 Examples of content workflows and how they must look like:

-- Get necessary inputs: In the beginning, it is important to get inputs from people in various fields.
-For example, the SEO team may require certain elements, and the design team may want to add something else.
+- Get necessary inputs: In the beginning, it is essential to get inputs from people in various fields.
+For example, the SEO team may require specific elements, and the design team may add something else.
 Here, the brief is enhanced to include the necessary H1, H2s, graphics needed and is mapped to the people in the team required for this content brief to come to life.

 - Creation: The creation process is then much smoother since the brief is clear, and there wouldn’t be many changes once it is complete.